Westgarth Primary School is a Child Safe School.

 All members of our community share the responsibility for keeping our students safe so if you have concerns for a child’s safety you must take action.

-Please see our Child Safe policy and Child safety Code of Conduct.
+Please see our Child Safe Policy, Child Safe Code of Conduct, Duty Of Care Policy and Responding Reporting Policy.
 Please also see:Cultural safety for aboriginal children (Tip Sheet)Empowerment and participation of children (Tip sheet)Protecting children from abuse (Facts for parents)Responding to suspected child abuse (Template for schools)For further information and resources, visit: www.education.gov.au/protect